Houzz/JSONCast/README.md

 __-c__  or __-uppercase__
 Capitalize the key names, so a property named "age" will use the key "Age".
 Without the -c key names are the same as property names, that is the property "age" will use the key "age."

-__-i__  or __-ignorecase__
-Case insensitve keys.
-The keys in the dictionary are case insensitve, so the property "age" will match the key "Age" or "AGE" or any case variation.

 __-n__  or __-null__
 If the -n command line option is specified, empty strings in the JSON (e.g. `"a": ""`) will be mapped to nil String? values.
 Without it the will map to empty strings.